edaa-org/pyEDAA.UCIS/README.md

 ## Main Goals

-* Parse UCDB files and provide a UCDB data model.
+* Convert UCDB files and provide a UCDB data model.
 * Export and convert data from UCDB to Cobertura format.
 * Also support flavors not following the Unified Coverage Interoperability Standard (UCIS).